hipe/tmx/common/doc/issues/001-the-selective-listener-pattern.md

   • as such, rather than speaking of emitting *events*, we conceive of the role of the producer as emitting *potential* events.
+    (EDIT: more frequently we simply say "emissions" nowadays.)

   • the role of the consumer in this model is to *decide* on each potential event it receives (we say "emission"), whether or not